rajive/doma/doc/Design.md

       - registers the types used by the service; this is only needed if dynamic types are used (e.g. using scripting in Lua etc.)
       - NOTE: it is a good practice to register the types, so that the service definition works with both compiled types and dynamic types
+   	 - the types can be in a separate file
     - `<topic>` tags for each topic used by the service

   - one or more service interfaces